Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Mickey Rooney entertained audiences with his infectious spunk and energy for over 80 years, making him the actor with the longest career in film history.
 In fact, Mickey continued to work consistently right up until his death at the age of 93.
 His final tally included over 300 acting credits, including feature films, TV work, and voice-overs.
 In short, it’s nearly impossible for a person to have never seen a Mickey Rooney performance.

 Mickey, literally, lived most of his life on film, first starring in shorts as the impish “Mickey McGuire” as early as 1927.
-Appearing in over 50 of these shorts, it's been said that Mickey Mouse might have even been named after Rooney (Rooney even voiced Mickey's predecessor Oswald the Lucky Rabbit for a time).
+Appearing in over 50 of these shorts, it's even been said that Mickey Mouse might have been named after Rooney.
+(Rooney even voiced Mickey's predecessor Oswald the Lucky Rabbit for a time.)
 But, it was the part of Andy Hardy in the Hardy Family film series that really catapulted Rooney to stardom.
-The films quickly became better known as the Andy Hardy series, and made Mickey the nations’ top box office draw 4 years in a row.
+The films quickly became better known as the Andy Hardy series, and made Mickey the nation's top box office draw four years in a row.

-Mickey was one of the first teenage stars in film history (along with his friend, Judy Garland), long before the term “teenager” even existed and succeeded in continuing that successful career much longer than any child star could possibly dream of.
-Given Mickey's extremely long and varied career, this top ten was more challenging than most, but, hopefully, both old and new fans alike will find films that they love and new films to discover on this list of some of the highlights of Mickey's amazing career.
+Mickey was one of the very first teenage stars in film history (along with his friend, Judy Garland), long before the term “teenager” even existed, and succeeded in continuing that successful career much longer than any child star could possibly dream of.
+Given Mickey's extremely long and varied career, this top ten was more challenging than most, but, hopefully, both old and new fans alike will find films that they already love and new films to discover on this list.

-FYI: I chose the order of my Mickey Rooney top ten by considering each film's importance in Mickey’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Mickey Rooney top ten by considering each film's importance in Mickey’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Mickey Rooney film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Mickey Rooney Films